umangmehta0007/Excercise_Tracker/README.md

 This project was developed using IntelliJ IDEA and uses Maven, so there are two ways to run it:

-1. Open the class called `Main.java` and click the green play button on the `main`method, or
+1. Open the class called `Main` and click the green play button on the `main`method, or
 2. Run Maven on the command line: